usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-4"> <a name="12201a" id="12201a"></a>(a) In general</p>
 <p class="margin-left-4">Except as otherwise provided in this chapter, nothing in this chapter shall be construed to apply a lesser standard than the standards applied under title V of the Rehabilitation Act of 1973 (29 U.S.C.
 790 et seq.) or the regulations issued by Federal agencies pursuant to such title.</p>
 <p class="margin-left-4"> <a name="12201b" id="12201b"></a>(b) Relationship to other laws</p>
 <p class="margin-left-4">Nothing in this chapter shall be construed to invalidate or limit the remedies, rights, and procedures of any Federal law or law of any State or political subdivision of any State or jurisdiction that provides greater or equal protection for the rights of individuals with disabilities than are afforded by this chapter.
-Nothing in this chapter shall be construed to preclude the prohibition of, or the imposition of restrictions on, smoking in places of employment covered by subchapter I of this chapter, in transportation covered by subchapter II or III of this chapter, or in places of public accommodation covered by subchapter III of this chapter.</p>
+Nothing in this chapter shall be construed to preclude the prohibition of, or the imposition of restrictions on, smoking in places of employment covered by subchapter I of this chapter, in transportation covered by subchapter II or III of this chapter, or in places of public accommodation covered by subchapter III.</p>
 <p class="margin-left-4"> <a name="12201c" id="12201c"></a>(c) Insurance</p>
-<p class="margin-left-4">Subchapters I through III of this chapter and title IV of this Act shall not be construed to prohibit or restrict</p>
+<p class="margin-left-4">Subchapters I through III of this chapter and title IV of this Act shall not be construed to prohibit or restrict—</p>
 <p class="margin-left-8">(1) an insurer, hospital or medical service company, health maintenance organization, or any agent, or entity that administers benefit plans, or similar organizations from underwriting risks, classifying risks, or administering such risks that are based on or not inconsistent with State law; or</p>
 <p class="margin-left-8">(2) a person or organization covered by this chapter from establishing, sponsoring, observing or administering the terms of a bona fide benefit plan that are based on underwriting risks, classifying risks, or administering such risks that are based on or not inconsistent with State law; or</p>
 <p class="margin-left-8">(3) a person or organization covered by this chapter from establishing, sponsoring, observing or administering the terms of a bona fide benefit plan that is not subject to State laws that regulate insurance.</p>
-<p class="margin-left-8">Paragraphs (1), (2), and (3) shall not be used as a subterfuge to evade the purposes of subchapter I and III of this chapter.</p>
+<p class="margin-left-8">Paragraphs (1), (2), and (3) shall not be used as a subterfuge to evade the purposes of subchapter I and III.</p>
 <p class="margin-left-4"> <a name="12201d" id="12201d"></a>(d) Accommodations and services</p>
 <p class="margin-left-4">Nothing in this chapter shall be construed to require an individual with a disability to accept an accommodation, aid, service, opportunity, or benefit which such individual chooses not to accept.</p>